ZAR

 Elephants in the Kruger National Park.

-They’re definitely one of the highlights of a South African safari.
+They’re definitely one of the highlights of a safari.
 When framing your photos, consider the size and scale of the elephants – capturing them in their vast, natural environment can add depth and perspective to your shots.

 Rhinos